-SPSC7007 Data analysis in space science
+PHYS8152 Data analysis in physics, astronomy and space science

-This course introduces concepts of data analysis in space science.
-Techniques ranging from traditional statistical methods to recent machine learning algorithms will be introduced.
-Applications of these techniques in space science will be the focus in this course for students to understand how they are actually deployed in solving practical problems in space science.
+This course introduces concepts of data analysis in physics, astronomy and space science.
+Techniques ranging from traditional statistical methods to more recent machine learning methods will be introduced.
+Applications of these techniques in physics, astronomy and space science will be the focus in this course for students to understand how they are deployed in solving actual problems.